John-Otago/PhD-Plus/README.md

 The workload issue is another topic.
 My focus is on his point that doing a PhD is like going through training in the special force--once you've gone through it, the rest is a piece of cake and all other challenges will appear trivial.

-This is what I believe and expected from my PhD.
+I consider this an ideal outcome and what we should aim for in PhD training.
 Your mileage may vary.
 Your supervisor may think differently.

 Nonetheless, good PhD training should help students develop transferable skills for their future work and life with long-term benefits.
 If done right, it should prepare the students for whatever comes next.